Duraman3444/PreExamChartingAgent/docs/data-model.md

 # Data Model Documentation 📊

-*Comprehensive data model for the Pre-Examination Charting Agent focused on patient visit management.*
+*Focused data model for the Pre-Examination Charting Agent - Visit Transcript Analysis & Diagnosis Assistance*

 ---

 ## Overview

-This document outlines the complete data model for the Pre-Examination Charting Agent, designed specifically for managing patient visits from pre-examination screening through provider documentation.
-The model focuses on core visit workflows without attempting to manage hospital-controlled systems like laboratory tests or diagnostic equipment.
+This document outlines the focused data model for the Pre-Examination Charting Agent, designed specifically for analyzing patient visit transcripts to assist healthcare providers with diagnosis and treatment recommendations.
+The system focuses on transcript analysis and AI-powered insights rather than comprehensive medical record management.

+**Key Scope**: This system primarily processes visit recordings/transcripts and provides diagnostic assistance.
+It does not manage sensitive medical data like vitals, test results, or comprehensive medical records.

 ## Core Entities